HilkopterBob/HilkopterBob/README.md

 - 🔭 I’m working on **Kubernetes & My Homelab** and **a TextAdventure written in Python**

-- ⚡ I Currently migrate to NixOS for fun!
+- ⚡ I Currently learn Go 6 TypeScript!

 | GitHub Stats | Trophys |
 |----------|----------|